Phrasal verbs with get

 While the meanings of these idioms can seem arbitrary, they make more sense when you consider the contexts, they are typically used in.

-See also 30 Phrasal Verbs using "COME" with Meanings and Sentences
+See also Phrasal Verbs with "LOOK," with Meanings

 Pay attention to how native speakers employ them properly.